University campus in Georgia

 Best Artificial Intelligence Degree Programs in Georgia — 2026 Rankings

-Explore 15 accredited artificial intelligence (AI) degree programs in Georgia.
-Compare schools by graduation rate, salary outcomes, and tuition—from Georgia State University to Georgia State University.
+Compare the top artificial intelligence colleges in Georgia.
+15 accredited artificial intelligence schools ranked by graduation rate, career outcomes, and value—from Georgia State University to Georgia State University.

 #1 ProgramGeorgia State